mahmoudkamel00/Shelter-Secret/README.md

-# Shelter-Secret
+# Shelter's Secret

 shelter's secret is a 2d action game.

+game story:
-you are in a shelter and it is the end of the world and the world full of zombies, one day when you wake up in the shelter and u walked by mesterious door that you havn't entered before to find a secret place under the shelter and the adventure begin...
+it is the end of the world, the world are full of zombies and you are in a shelter ,this shleter is the only protected place where the zombies can't come. one day when you wake up in the shelter while you walking by a mesterious door that you havn't entered before you open that door to find a secret place under the shelter and the adventure begin to find the secret of the world ending...